pete88b/decision_tree/README.md

 ![png](docs/images/output_8_1.png)

-# Tree Ensemble project set-up
+# Tree Ensemble dev project set-up

 You can create a `tree_ensemble` anaconda enviroment with the following;
 <pre>